enmachs/front-env/README.md

 - [Html2Slim](https://html2slim.herokuapp.com/)

 ## Render partials
-To reduce code, create a file 'partial_name.slim' in partials folder and render wherever you want with this:
+To encapsulate code, create a file 'partial_name.slim' in partials folder and render wherever you want with this:
 (We recommend to create all partials inside partial's folder)
 ```
 include partial_name